 When looking for a house or apartment to buy or rent, people often visit lots of places to check them out.
 That’s why real estate apps like Zillow and rental apps like Zumper have integrated calendars for time management and to schedule meetings with real estate agents and property owners.

 Event discovery and travel apps

 Obviously, any event discovery app like Eventbrite or Festicket needs a calendar to remind users of events they have tickets to.
 Along with push notifications, a calendar can tell users when speakers are on stage during a conference or when a band is performing during a whole-day concert.

-For restaurant reservation apps similar to OpenTable, it’s vital to let users reserve tables for a certain time (especially when you seat over 23 million diners a month).
+For restaurant reservation apps like OpenTable, it’s vital to let users reserve tables for a certain time (especially when your platform seats over 23 million diners a month).
 You’ll surely have to integrate a calendar for booking tables in an app like OpenTable.

 Travel apps use calendars to let users search for flights and visualize upcoming vacations.
 TripAdvisor uses a calendar to show users a chronicle of their past travels.
 The calendar in the TripAdvisor app also lets users plan their next trips.